m-zayan/keras-stylegan/README.md

 """
 Acknowledgment:

-I have no idea if the heuristic used for loss scaling exists or not, if so, I would be happy to get a link to this reference.
+I have no idea if the heuristics used for the loss scale exists or not, if yes, I would be happy to get a link to that reference.

 Also, most of the experiments that have been made demonstrate that it works fine.
-However, I believe they not sufficient.
+However, I think they are insufficient.
 """
 ```